gasparl/possa/README.md

 ### POSSA

-Power simulation for sequential analysis.
+Power simulation for sequential analysis and multiple hypotheses.

 ### Installation in R